Johse/powerload-utilities/README.md

 * Duplicates: Identical file names in different folders

 ### Logging
 The default location for the log file ***IDB.Analyzer.Inventor.log*** is '*C:\Users\coolOrange\AppData\Local\coolOrange\powerLoad*'.
+In the logfile the scan results are listed.
+Files with an error will get marked with "ERROR", files with a warning with "WARN".

 ## IDB.Analyzer.AutoCAD
 Utility to scan AutoCAD files for missing Xrefs that are listed in the IDB in the field 'LocalFullFileName'.
 Additionally the RefID from the reference is extracted and written back to the IDB.

 ### Prerequsite
 This tool uses AutoCAD Core Console.
 So at least AutoCAD Vanilla must be installed on the machine where this tool is used.